davecoll3/speak-ev/README.md

 * Multiple Admins
   * It would be useful to have more than the one admin that is currently allowed.
 The addition of a boolean value would allow for this, with a key of 'is_admin'.

+* User and Admin authentication
+  * In the future, it would be prudent to create a higher level of security and authentication regarding registered site users, and the site admin, as the current authentication is very rudimentary.

 &nbsp;

 [Back to top &uarr;](#speak-ev)